subnub/myDrive/readme.md

 ## Screenshots

+## Enviroment Variables

+Create a config folder on the root of the project, and create a file with the name prod.env for the server.
+For the client variables create a .env.production file in the root of the project.

+Server Enviroment Variables:

+- MONGODB_URL (Required): Sets the MongoDB URL, this should also work with DocumentDB.
+- HTTP_PORT (Required): Sets the HTTP port number.
+- HTTPS_PORT (Required): Sets the HTTPS port number.
+- PASSWORD (Required): Sets the JWT password.
+- DB_TYPE (Required): Sets the Database Type, options include s3/mongo/fs.
+- NODE_ENV (Required): Must be set to 'production'.
+- SSL (Optional): Enables SSL, place certificate.crt, certificate.ca-bundle, and certificate.key at the root of the project.
+- FS_DIRECTORY (Optional/Required): Sets the directory for file data on the file system.
+- S3_ID (Optional/Required): Sets the Amazon S3 ID.
+- S3_KEY (Optional/Required): Sets the Amazon S3 Key.
+- S3_BUCKET (Optional/Required): Sets the Amazon Bucket.
+- ROOT (Optional): Uses a filesystem path, is used for storage space.
+- URL (Optional): Allows to specify URL to host on, this is usually not needed.
+- USE_DOCUMENT_DB (Optional): Enables documentDB, this is experimental.
+- DOCUMENT_DB_BUNDLE (Optional): Enables SSL with documentDB.
+- BLOCK_CREATE_ACCOUNT (Optional): Blocks the ability to create accounts.

+Client Enviroment Variables

+- REMOTE_URL (Required): Sets the Remote URL for the client.
+- DISABLE_STORAGE (Optional): Disables storage, use this if you're not using ROOT on the server.

 ### Wiki

 For a more detailed list of myDrive features, including examples with images, visit the wiki here: https://github.com/subnub/myDrive/wiki